Code-the-Dream-School/python-200/lessons/03_ML_classification/01_ml_preprocessing.md

 ```

 We will see more practical examples of one-hot encoding in future lessons.

+> One important thing to notice about one-hot encoding is that it increases the number of features in your dataset.
+If a categorical feature has N unique categories, then one-hot encoding replaces that single column with N new columns.
+This is usually fine for small categorical features, but it can cause problems when a feature has many unique values.
+For example, if you have a feature representing ZIP codes, there may be thousands of unique values.
+One-hot encoding this feature would create thousands of new columns, which can make things very unwieldy in practice.
+In such cases, alternative encoding methods (like  embedding techniques, which we will cover in the AI lessons) may be more appropriate.

 ## 4. Creating New Features (Feature Engineering)